mynios-labs/vineledgerpro-ezwop/replit.md

 **Key Pages:**
 - Inventory page with typeahead search for product selection
-- Draft listing creation with AI-powered content generation
+- Draft listing creation with AI-powered content generation (accessible only from inventory page, not in navigation)
 - Orders page with shipping label purchase
 - Messages & Returns for customer communication
 - Money & Ledger for accounting with CSV/PDF exports
 - Health dashboard for monitoring policy compliance

+**Draft Listing Workflow:**
+- No AI price suggestions - user sets prices manually based on market research
+- No auto-loaded dimensions - user measures and enters weight/dimensions manually
+- UPS shipping estimates with 5% cushion included
+- Choice between charging shipping separately or including in item price

 ### Backend Architecture